K-D-Gallagher/eye-patterning/README.md

 &nbsp;

-## STEP 5: MANUAL CORRECTIONS - using the GUI
+## Manual corrections - using the GUI

 Try as we might, there is currently no methodology that can generate perfect segmentation.
 U-Net performed the best out of all methods we tested.
 However, it still had ~0.5% percent error in segmentation that, when tracked over 120 time points, compounded to over 10% error in tracking!
 Therefore, we developed a matlab GUI ('segmeter') that uses tracking errors to discover and correct the underlying segmentation errors.
 Tutorial video pending.